Bhaumik2C2/CS253_CarRentalSystem_BhaumikChawda/README.md

  Can add , update , delete and view in each of the databases.
 They can view all the cars that exist in the system , ulike the customers who cant view the already rented cars .
 4) Car
 5) CSV Files
-In this system I have used the CSV(Comma Separated Value) Files for database handling as it is a very easy to access , implemement and understande database management system .
+In this system I have used the CSV(Comma Separated Value) Files for database handling as it is a very easy to access , implemement and understand database management system .
 The Four CSV Files used in thr making of this system are :

 1) car_database: